-Prof. Dr. Gesche Joost – Professor at the University of the Arts in Berlin
+Prof. Dr. Gesche Joost – Professor for Design Research at the University of the Arts in Berlin

 Georg Kell – Founding Director UN Global Compact

 Georg Kell is founding director of the United Nations Global Compact, the world’s largest voluntary corporate sustainability initiative.
-He also oversaw the conception and launch of the Principles for Responsible Investment, the sustainable Stock Exchange Initiative and the Principles for Responsible Management initiative.
-He is Vice Chairman of Arabesque Partners (Arabesque Asset Management Ltd.), an Anglo-German asset management firm that integrates environmental, social and governance data with quantitative investment strategies.
+He also oversaw the conception and launch of the Global Compatct’s sister initiatives, the Principles for Responsible Investment, the Sustainable Stock Exchange Initiative and the Principles for Responsible Management Education.

-Mr. Kell was awarded with advanced degrees in economics and engineering from the Technical University Berlin.
-Afterwards, Mr. Kell started his postgraduate studies and worked as a researcher for the Fraunhofer Institute.
-He worked as a financial analyst evaluating investment portfolios of several multinational companies in Asia and Africa.
-Later on, he was head of UNCTAD’s New York office and senior officer in the executive office of the UN Secretary-General.
+Georg Kell holds advanced degrees in economics and engineering from the Technical University Berlin.
+He started his career as a research fellow at the Fraunhofer Institute in Berlin.
+He then worked as financial analyst evaluating investment portfolios of several multinational companies in Asia and Africa before joining the United Nations in 1987.
+Georg Kell was head of UNCTAD’s New York office and senior officer in the executive office of the UN Secretary-General.

 Yves Leterme – former OECD Deputy Secretary-General and former Prime Minister of Belgium